krlmlr/tibblize/README.md

 The `stats::reshape()` function assumes that `x[i, j]` returns a vector if `j` refers to a single columns.
 Tibbles never drop dimensions and always return a data frame.
+This results in a weird behavior of the reshape function:

 ``` r
 N <- 3